Klotheju/mackenzie-estagio-bot/README.md

 🇧🇷 [Leia em Português](#-mackenzie-estágio-bot-pt-br)

+Automate your Mackenzie internship applications — set it up once, let it run in the background.

 ---

 Automatically applies to Computer Science internships (*Estágios em Ciência da Computação*) in São Paulo - SP on [carreiras.mackenzie.br](https://carreiras.mackenzie.br/Oportunidades), and sends a desktop notification when new listings are found.